gpadolina/TimeSeries-notes/TimeSeries/06 - TimeSeriesDecomposition.md

 adjusting for some time series.
 ## Measuing strength of trend and seasonality
 A time series decomposition can be used to measure the strength of trend and seasonality in a time series.
 Recall that the decomposition is written as ```y = T + S + R``` where T is the smoothed trend component, S is the seasonal component, and R is a remainder component.
+For strongly trended data, the seasonally adjusted data should have much more variation than the remainder component.
+Therefore, Var(R) / VAR(T + R) should be relatively small.
+But for data with little or no trend, the two variances should be approximately the same.